Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Related Works

 \section{Related Works}

 \paragraph{3D Object Detection and Instance Segmentation} 3D semantic scene understanding has seen rapid progress in recent years, with large-scale 3D datasets \cite{dai2017scannet,Matterport3D,geiger2012we} and developments in 3D deep learning showing significant advances in object-level understanding of 3D scenes.
-Various methods explore learning on different 3D representations for 3D object detection and 3D instance segmentation, including volumetric grids \cite{hou20193dsis,tung2019learning}, point clouds \cite{qi2019deep,xie2020mlcvnet,jiang2020pointgroup,qi2020imvotenet,nie2021rfd}, sparse voxel representations \cite{engelmann20203d,han2020occuseg}, and multi-view hybrid approaches \cite{hou20193dsis,qi2020imvotenet}.
-These approaches have achieved impressive performance in detecting and segmenting objects in real-world observations of 3D scenes, but do not consider lower-level object part information that is requisite for many vision and robotics tasks, particularly those involving object interaction and manipulation.
+Various methods explore learning on different 3D representations for object detection and instance segmentation, including volumetric grids \cite{hou20193dsis,tung2019learning}, point clouds \cite{qi2019deep,xie2020mlcvnet,jiang2020pointgroup,qi2020imvotenet,nie2021rfd}, sparse voxel representations \cite{engelmann20203d,han2020occuseg}, and hybrid approaches \cite{hou20193dsis,qi2020imvotenet}.
+These approaches have achieved impressive performance in detecting and segmenting objects in real-world observations of 3D scenes, but do not consider lower-level object part information that is requisite for many vision and robotics tasks, that involve object interaction and manipulation.

-Recently, Bokhovkin et al.~\cite{bokhovkin2021towards} proposed an approach to estimate part decompositions of objects in RGB-D scans, leveraging structural semantic part type prediction in combination with a pre-computed set of geometric part priors.
-Due to the use of dense volumetric part priors, the part reasoning is limited to coarse resolutions, and often does not precisely match the input observed geometry.
+Recently, Bokhovkin et al.~\cite{bokhovkin2021towards} proposed an approach to estimate part decompositions of objects in RGB-D scans, leveraging structural part type prediction and a pre-computed set of geometric part priors.
+Due to the use of dense volumetric part priors, the part reasoning is limited to coarse resolutions, and does not precisely match the input observed geometry.
 We also address the task of semantic part prediction and completion for objects in real-world 3D scans, but leverage a learned, structured latent space representing neural part priors, enabling part reasoning at high resolutions which optimizing to fit accurately to the observed scan geometry.